jiaohehu/NPreview/DOC-lualatex.md

   \usepackage[T1]{fontenc}

 - The "xltabular" environment does not work with "twocolumn" mode.
-  Thus, the LONG and CSVD blocks cannot be present if "twocolumn" is going to be an option for the document because both of these blocks reply on "xltabular" environment.
+  Thus, the LONG and TABU blocks cannot be present if "twocolumn" is going to be an option for the document because both of these blocks reply on "xltabular" environment.
 However, TABR uses float and thus is save with "twocolumn".
 TABB